Get the Recipes

 Kickass-Quesadilla Tip #4: Use Plenty of Oil, and Keep It Moving

 Even the best skillet in the world is gonna have hot and cold spots, and as the quesadilla bubbles and puffs, it's gonna push away from the skillet unevenly.
 To combat these problems, there are two things you should do.
-The first is to use moderate heat and plenty of oil; I use about two tablespoons for a 10-inch skillet.
+The first is to use moderate heat and plenty of oil; I use about two tablespoons for a 10-inch skillet (I recommend this cast iron one from Lodge.
 Using plenty of oil means that even if the quesadilla pushes away a little, it'll still be in contact with that oil, ensuring good browning and crisping all over its surface.

 The other trick is to keep it moving.
 Swirl it around, rotate it with your hands, shake the skillet, whatever it takes.
 Just make sure that the tortilla moves frequently for even cooking.
 Like a good grilled cheese, a good quesadilla is one that takes its time cooking, for a thoroughly melted interior and nice, even browning.